elucian/bee/syntax/structure.md

 * $params is a global system variable available in #driver and #aspect;
 * Parameter _params_ is of type [S] that is a list are strings;
 * Bee file is ending with "over." that is mandatory keyword;
+* Early driver termination can be trigger by "halt" or "exit";

 Do not try to understand the example.
 This is just a worm-up :)